Early Streisand nightclub recording remastered for release

 NEW YORK (AP) — A series of 1962 performances by Barbra Streisand at a Manhattan nightclub before she became a superstar have been remastered and will be released this fall.

 “Barbra Streisand — Live at the Bon Soir” features songs from a three night stint at the Bon Soir nightclub in Greenwich Village.
-The singer-actor was and the sessions led to her first record deal.
+The singer-actor’s sessions led to her first record deal.
 Columbia Records and Legacy Recordings announced Friday that the remastered sessions would be released on Nov.
 4.

 The performances were intended to become Streisand’s first album, but instead many of the songs were redone as studio recordings and released as her Grammy-winning self-titled debut album in 1963.